 Type 1 diabetes is a disease that affects how your body makes insulin and uses glucose (sugar).
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Insulin helps move sugar out of the blood so it can be used for energy.
 Type 1 diabetes develops because the immune system destroys cells in the pancreas that make insulin.
 The pancreas cannot make enough insulin, so the blood sugar level continues to rise.
 A family history of type 1 diabetes may increase your risk.
 Type 1 diabetes is treated with insulin.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-Uncontrolled diabetes can damage your nerves, veins, and arteries.
+Diabetes that is not controlled can damage your nerves, veins, and arteries.
 Long-term high blood sugar levels can damage your eyes and kidneys.
-Damage to arteries increases your risk of heart attack and stroke.
+Damage to arteries increases your risk for heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
-Diabetes is life-threatening if it is not controlled.
-Control your blood glucose levels to reduce your risk for health problems.
+Complications (health problems) of diabetes can become life-threatening.
+Control your blood sugar levels to lower your risk for health problems.